Maikā’i kākahiāka a Hau’ōli aloha Lā’pūle kākōu. ‘Ohoihoi lā nāni nōu. Ō ka maluhia no me ‘oe.

-Good morning to you all and a Happy Aloha Tuesday.
+Good morning and a Happy Sunday to you all.
+Enjoy a beautiful day.
 Peace be with you.

 We all hope our pets will never need emergency treatment, but sadly some will and emergencies always seem to happen at the most inconvenient time.
 The first and most important thing in an emergency…